wes-goulet/infinite-carousel-wc/README.md

 ### Events

-- `slot-order-changing`
+- `next`
-  - Raised after the user has scrolled to the next or previous slot
+  - Raised after the user has scrolled to the next slot
   - Raised about 200ms before the user is allowed to scroll again
-  - `event.detail` contains an `ISlotChangeEventDetails` object of the following shape:
+  - `event.detail` contains an `ChangeEventDetail` object of the following shape:
     ```ts
-    export interface ISlotChangeEventDetails {
+    export interface ChangeEventDetail {
       newCurrent: 1 | 2 | 3;
-      direction: Direction;
     }
     ```
+  - `ChangeEventDetail` is an exported type that you can consume if you are writing your code in Typescript.
+  - Example: `carousel.addEventListener("next", handleCarouselNext())`
+- `previous`
-  - `Direction` is an enum telling you if the user swiped the next or previous pane into view.
+  - Raised after the user has scrolled to the previous slot
+  - Raised about 200ms before the user is allowed to scroll again
+  - `event.detail` contains an `ChangeEventDetail` object of the following shape:
+    ```ts
+    export interface ChangeEventDetail {
+      newCurrent: 1 | 2 | 3;
+    }
+    ```
-  - Both `Direction` and `ISlotChangeEventDetails` are exported types that you can consume if you are writing your code in Typescript.
+  - `ChangeEventDetail` is an exported type that you can consume if you are writing your code in Typescript.
-  - Example: `carousel.addEventListener("slot-order-changing", handleCarouselOrderChange())`
+  - Example: `carousel.addEventListener("next", handleCarouselNext())`
-  - When subscribing in html listen for `onslot-order-changing`
-    - Ex: `<infinite-carousel-wc onslot-order-changing="handleCarouselOrderChange()">`

 ### Styling